 How to Raise pH Levels in Your Pool

-Maybe you have noticed something off with your pool water, or perhaps it was just time to test the water.
+Maybe you noticed something off with your pool water, or it was just time to test the water.
 You run the test, and the pH is low.
 You retake it to be sure – and again, it is low.
 What steps can you take to raise the pH level and get it back in balance?

-- Aerate the Water
+- Aerate the water if needed.

-Add Soda Ash
+Option 1: Add Soda Ash

 Step One – Calculate how much sodium carbonate is needed.
 Do not exceed two pounds per 10,000 gallons of water.